 Alongside daily teaching of phonics, activities and opportunities are provided within the learning environment for children to apply and consolidate their learning.

-When teaching reading, whilst we encourage a phonetic approach, we also teach and value strategies such as learning sight vocabulary, looking for context when reading unfamiliar vocabulary and using picture clues.
-Although we do not use a ‘reading scheme’, we do have a colour banded books approach.
-Within each colour band, our books are organised into a clear progression that is in line with our phonics programme and are phonetically decodable.
-This allows us to ensure that each child is taking home books which are matched to their current level of need and complement their phonetic development.
+When teaching reading, we use a systematic, synthetic phonics approach.
+To support this, we also teach and value strategies such as learning sight vocabulary and looking for context when reading unfamiliar vocabulary.
+It is vital that early reading is undertaken through the use of phonetically decodable texts and, therefore, we ensure that the first books the children receive to read are matched to the phonic step they have secured.
+Specific texts, selected from a a variety of reading schemes are used in school, including: Bug Club, Floppy's Phonics, Jelly and Bean, Collins Big Cat and Oxford Reading Tree.
+Phonetically decodable books are organised by phonetic step with a clear progression that is in line with our phonics programme.
+This allows us to ensure that each child is accessing books which are matched to their current level of need and complement their phonetic development.
 The correct level of text will both inspire and enthuse, whilst nurturing their reading ability.
 This ensures that children will progress rapidly with both their decoding and understanding of a text.
 Understanding is the key to enjoyment; text comprehension starts straight away in EYFS with class story time.

 Our aim is to enable each child to gain a love for reading and writing which will last a life time.

 “My spelling is Wobbly.
 It’s good spelling but it Wobbles, and the letters get in the wrong places.”